 Pass/Fail: Only elective courses are eligible for Pass/Fail grading.
 Please download and complete this form.
 It needs to be signed by your class dean and sent to firstname.lastname@example.org.

-Closed classes and Waitlists: If a summer course you want is full, it may be possible to put yourself on a waitlist.
-Try to register for the class(es) as you normally would in my.fordham.edu.
+Closed classes and Waitlists: All undergraduate Summer courses have 10-seat waitlists.
 When you see the registration error message, you will have the option to select "Waitlisted" on the dropdown menu at the bottom right of the registration screen if a waitlist is available.
 You will be contacted at your preferred email address if a space becomes available, and you will have 48 hours to register via my.fordham.edu.
 Please note that if it appears that one seat is available in a course, that seat will be reserved for the next person on the waitlist.
 You will need to add yourself to the waitlist to secure another seat when it becomes available.
 Notifications for available seats will stop on May 20 for Session I and III and June 24 for Session II.
 At that point, any student may register for an open seat.

 Session I and II five-week classes require synchronous class meetings.
 Please see the meeting days in the course descriptions.